smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/ConvNeXt_EfficientNet.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the model.
 The definition of each parameter is as follows.

-- "image_col" : Sets the name of the column containing the image path.
-(DEFAULT: "image")
+- "image_col" : Sets the name of the column containing the image path. (default: "image")
-- "label_col" : Sets the name of the column containing the path of the label (DEFAULT : "label")
+- "label_col" : Sets the name of the column containing the path of the label (default : "label")
-- "batch_size" : The size of the dataset bundle read during a single train.
-(DEFAULT : 16)
+- "batch_size" : The size of the dataset bundle read during a single train. (default : 16)
-- "epochs" : Sets how many times the dataset is trained in total.
-(DEFAULT : 3)
+- "epochs" : Sets how many times the dataset is trained in total. (default : 3)
-- "learning_rate" : The learning rate of the model.
-(DEFAULT : 0.0001)
+- "learning_rate" : The learning rate of the model. (default : 0.0001)
 - "overwrite" : Overwrite if a model with the same name exists.
-If True, the existing model is overwritten with the new model (DEFAULT: False)
+If True, the existing model is overwritten with the new model (default: False)

 ## __PREDICT Syntax__